 Leisure East Devon run sports and leisure activities on behalf of the council.
 They have centres in Axminster, Colyton, Sidmouth, Broadclyst, Exmouth, Honiton, Ottery St Mary and Seaton.

-The Thelma Hulbert Gallery is an award-winning public art gallery in Honiton, Devon.
+The Thelma Hulbert Gallery is an award-winning public art gallery in Honiton, Devon which is owned and managed by East Devon District Council.

 Honiton Bottom Community Nature Reserve – grassland with a natural play area, bordered by a stream, this site just one mile from the town centre, supports a wide range of common plants and wild creatures.